TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/worksheet.md

 |`print(“1” + “2”)`|           |        |
 |`print(“this” + “ “ + “is” + “ “ + “a” + “ “ + “sentence” + “.”)`|              |   |        |

-##Bonus
+##Bonus!
-How would you print out the following only using one print statement?
+Print the output below, but only using **one** print statement.
 Feel free to use online resources.
 ```
 Wow!
 This is on a new line!

 ```

-## Variables Practice
+## Part 2 - Variables Practice

 1. Type and run the following code.
 ```python